ahs-cs-61a/lab00/setup.md

-# instructions for setup in Replit:
+# instructions for setup in CodeSpaces:

-1. make Github repository public: settings, scroll to bottom -> change visibility -> complete verification, make public
-2. import GitHub repository for each lab into Replit
-3. select "labs/lab0x" from dropdown when asked to configure entry point
+1. after accepting lab assignment, go to GitHub repo, and click "Code" and open up Codespaces ("Create codespace on main"), after creating one Codespace, you don't need to create a new one each time, you can open the previous one my pressing the arrow dropdown and selecting the most recent one
-4. go to Shell and run ```python3 -m pip install pytest``` to install pytest code tester (auto-tester)
+2. go to Shell and run ```python3 -m pip install pytest``` to install pytest code tester (auto-tester)
-5. run ```python3 -m pip install -e .``` to correctly import files and packages
+3. run ```python3 -m pip install -e .``` to correctly import files and packages
-6. share your Replit project with "Robertian23"

 completing problems: